khaors/geocompr/main.md

 Since **sf**'s `plot()` function builds on base plotting methods, you may also use its many optional arguments (see `?graphics::plot` and `?par`).
 This provides many options, but may not be the most concise way to generate maps for publication (see Chapter \@ref(adv-map)).
-A simple illustration of the flexibility of `plot()` is provided in Figure \@ref(fig:contpop), which adds circles representing population size to a map of the world (see exercises in section \@ref(ex2) which build on this example) and is created with the following code:
+A simple illustration of the flexibility of `plot()` is provided in Figure \@ref(fig:contpop), which adds circles representing population size to a map of the world.
+A basic version of the map can be created with the following commands (see exercises in section \@ref(ex2) and the script [`02-contplot`](https://github.com/Robinlovelace/geocompr/blob/master/code/02-contpop.R) in the GitHub repo for further details):

 ```r